miraisolutions/xlconnect/cran-comments.md

                 (Status without verification: OK)
 ```

-Justification: the first linked website has an invalid certificate.
+Justification: the linked website has an invalid certificate.

 # Downstream dependencies